unisonary/P2E-FPS-Blockchain-Game-Unity/README.md

 ## Demo of playing the game, and collecting the NFT
 * The `./Recordings` folder contains several recordings during the game play.
-You can check the following youtube link below,
+You can check the following youtube video below

 [![Watch the video](https://yt-embed.live/embed?v=HaWVC9ZHIwY)](https://www.youtube.com/watch?v=HaWVC9ZHIwY "Watch the video")